Welcome to the third installment of the Shades of Green – Disney Resort Comparison Series.

 The Deluxe rooms have a maximum of five-person (four-person at the Wilderness and Animal Kingdom Lodges) occupancy per room (plus one child under 3 in a crib).
-Shades’ offers five-person occupancy per room (plus one child under 3 in a crib).
+Shades of Green offers five-person occupancy per room (plus one child under 3 in a crib).

 I took full measurements of both rooms.
 This included the full floor measurements of the sleeping area hall, closet, vanity, and bath areas (including the tub)

-Shades of Green – At 514 square feet the Shades of Green room was the winner on size, hands down.
-This includes a large bedroom with and entry hall, seating area, closet, and large separate vanity area from the shower/toilet area.
-All Shades rooms have an inside hall room entrance and a balcony/patio with a table and chairs.
+Shades of Green – At 514 square feet the Shades of Green room is the winner on size, hands down.
+This includes a large bedroom with 2 queen beds, a single sleeper sofa, entry hall, seating area with a small table and 2 chairs, a closet, and large vanity area separate from the shower/toilet area.
+All Shades rooms have an inside hall, room entrance and a balcony/patio with a table and chairs.